Dec 29, 2012

 Heß, Paul Graveur von N° 14 in der Josephstadt, welcher in der Donau ertrunken gefunden, und im Allgemeinen Krankenhaus gerichtl[ich] besch[au]t worden, alt 54 J[ah]r.
 Seifert [coroner]

-Heß was survived by his wife, his son Franz Joseph, and his daughter Katharina (b.
+Paul Heß was survived by his wife, his son Franz Joseph, and his daughter Katharina (b.
 25 October 1778 [A-Ws, Tom.
 39, fol.
 121v]).
 He left absolutely nothing and therefore his estate was "armuthshalber abgetan" (discounted owing to poverty) by the civil court.
-The Emperor, who was notoriously interested in cases of murder and suicide, took keen interest in Heß's tragic death and the protocol of the Imperial Cabinet-Chancellery (A-Whh, Protokoll der Kabinettskanzlei, Bd.
-139, Nr.
+The Emperor, who was notoriously interested in cases of murder and suicide, took keen interest in Heß's tragic death, and the protocol of the Imperial Cabinet-Chancellery (A-Whh, Protokoll der Kabinettskanzlei 139, Nr.
 955) duly notes: "Hess, Paul Elfenbeingraveur.
 Hat sich wahrscheinlich wegen Schulden in der Donau ersäuft." ("Hess, Paul ivory engraver.
-Drowned himself in the Danube presumably because of debts").
+Drowned himself in the Danube presumably because of debts.").
 Not surprisingly, in the course of the legal proceedings at the civil court, none of Paul Heß's three brothers reported to the authorities.
 It seems that the rift between Paul and Sebastian was mainly caused by Paul's inability to pay back money his brother had lent him.
-In 1799, Paul's son Franz Joseph Heß was promoted to the rank of Raitoffizier (accounting official), he got married (Altsimmering, Tom.
+In 1799, Paul's son Franz Joseph Heß was promoted to the rank of Raitoffizier (accounting official), he married (Altsimmering, Tom.
 5, fol.
 56), and together with his wife and his sister moved to his new place of employment in West Galicia.

 Paul Heß was not easily forgotten.
 In 1799, his friend, the Austrian poet Johann Carl Unger published a collection of dedication poems titled Feierstunden.
 Wiens Bewohnern gewidmet (bey I. Alberti's Wittwe) that contains an "Elegie auf den Tod des biedern Künstlers Paul Heß" ("Elegy to the death of the honest artist Paul Heß").